-One of the main objectives of this paper is to implement a mass mapping method whose training phase is \textit{independent} of the training noise covariance matrix $\tilde\covmatrNoise$.
+One of the main objectives of this paper is to implement a mass-mapping method whose training phase is independent of the training noise covariance matrix $\tilde\covmatrNoise$.
 Clearly, given our discussion in Sect.~\ref{subsec:pnp_smallresidual}, the covariance matrix $\covmatrNoise_0$ in \eqref{eq:pnpnoise} must be independent of $\tilde\covmatrNoise$.
-To this end, we use the degree of freedom offered by the choice of $\tilde\genericop$.
+To this end, we used the degree of freedom offered by the choice of $\tilde\genericop$.
 More precisely, we propose to make the following choice:

-in which case~\eqref{eq:pnpnoise} and \eqref{eq:forwardop} become:
+in which case~\eqref{eq:pnpnoise} and \eqref{eq:forwardop} become